My Volunteering Story – Sabaa

 My journey with Grimm has been going on for around 2 years, on and off, and I’ve loved every second!
 I started volunteering here because I wanted to fill up my college/uni timetable with something that would benefit others and myself!
 Grimm is also a literacy charity and I study English Literature, so it made sense!

-I am a workshop mentor and it’s genuinely one of the most rewarding things I have ever done!
+I am a Story Mentor and it’s genuinely one of the most rewarding things I have ever done!

 3) What’s the best thing about volunteering with Grimm & Co?